Chapter 5 10 Online Business Laws You Need to Know for Internet Selling [Updated 2017]

 10. What You Didn’t Know You Needed to Know

 There are also individual platform requirements that you may need to be aware of before starting your business.
-For instance, when you download Facebook Messenger, you are agreeing to have Facebook listen to you and serve ads based on what you say.
+For instance, when you download Facebook Messenger (which you can now use to transfer payments!), you are agreeing to have Facebook listen to you and serve ads based on what you say.